Boussau/boussau.github.io/tutorials/COME_tutorials/9_RevBayesModelSelection/index.md

 Finally, we jump over models without invariant sites (`p_inv = 0`) and models with invariant sites (`p_inv > 0`).
 This works very similarly to the stationary frequency and ASRV models, so we will skip the gory details:
 ```
-# We jump between models with and without invariate sites
+# We jump between models with and without invariant sites
 p_inv ~ dnReversibleJumpMixture(0, dnBeta(1,1), 0.5)

 # We keep track of whether pinv is "included" in the model